Atemo-C/NixOS-configuration/README.md

 This is an almost identical version of the NixOS configuration that I use.
 It is made for single-user use on a desktop or laptop system. \
 It does not use Flakes and never, ever will, but it does make use of Home Manager and some unstable packages whilst on a stable version. \
 It is an overhaul of my previous NixOS configuration, which can still be found [here](https://github.com/Atemo-C/OLD-NixOS-Configuration). \
+(Amajor update on the 16th of September 2024 overhauled the structure again, though most things are still working the same way under the hood.) \
 If you want to use this configuration (or rather, a version of it), on your own system, it is hightly recommended that you read what each module does and edit them if needed. \
 &nbsp;
 # [2] To do when using this configuration

 ## [2.1] User name and title
 You can set your user's name and title in the `User/Name.nix` module.
-They will automatically be applied to the modules that need them; They will use the `${config.Custom.Name}` and `${config.Custom.Title}` values that are defined by you in `User/Name.nix`.
+They will automatically be applied to the modules that need them; They will use the `${config.custom.name}` and `${config.custom.title}` values that are defined by you in `User/Name.nix`.

 ## [2.2] Hostname
-You can set your computer's name on the network in the `Networking/Hostname.nix` module.
+You can set your computer's name on the network in the `Networking/Settings.nix` module.

 ## [2.3] Flatpaks with Flathub
 Currently, the Flathub Flatpak repository cannot be declaratively defined in NixOS nor Home Manager without using a custom Nix Flake.
 As such, you have to manually add it with a shell command after installation.